Tools for Mixing: Insert Effects

 Re-amping is a great technique for working with direct-recorded guitar tracks.
 In a nutshell, you send the signal of a direct-recorded guitar to an amp, then you record the sound of the amp.
 Re-amping gives you a lot of flexibility in guitar tone.
 If your recording program has amp models, you can use them in a similar way.
-Record features guitar and bass amp models from Line6, which you can add to a track just like you would with any other effect, and it can make a huge difference to the presence and tone of the guitar.
-Here, we've selected a very clean amp model, and without boosting the bass, the low strings are a lot more audible.
+Reason features guitar and bass amp models from Line6, which you can add to a track just like you would with any other effect, and it can make a huge difference to the presence and tone of the guitar.
+Here, we’ve selected a very clean amp model, and without boosting the bass, the low strings are a lot more audible.
 The guitar now has a much better location in the mix.

 Distortion and overdrive to bring out the guitar

 Then there’s the time-honored tradition of making more room for a guitar in the mix by using an amp that’s overdriven and distorted like crazy.
 Here’s the same track with the Line6 guitar amp inserted and the “Treadplate” preset selected.
 The correct phrase is, “My goodness, that certainly cuts through the mix now, doesn’t it?”
 But it doesn’t overpower the drums and bass, either.